rellfy/openai/README.md

 ## Installation

-This library is not yet on [crates.io](https://crates.io) unfortunately, but you can use the GitHub releases as a dependency like so:
+This library is not yet on [crates.io](https://crates.io) unfortunately, but you can use a GitHub release as a dependency like so:

 ```toml
 [dependencies]